 - Can only handle a single microphone

-RODE PSA-1, a high-quality desktop stand, is an ideal addition to any recording studio.
+RODE PSA-1 studio microphone boom arm, a high-quality desktop stand, is an ideal addition to any recording studio.
 Rode mics are durable and industry-standard.
-The PSA-1 has the same quality as the RODE PSA-1.

 Horizontal reach is 32.5 inches for the Rode PSA1 and 33 inches vertically.
-The stand can hold mics up to 4.4lbs when combined with a shock mount.
+The RODE PSA1 swivel mount studio microphone boom arm supports most microphones weighing between 700g (1.5lb) and 1.1kg (2.4lb) when combined with a shock mount.

 - The two-axis swivel mount is highly efficient as it allows you quickly to turn the mic and receive sound from another source.